 There are two types of suggested changes - Major changes and Minor changes.
 An example of a major change would be correcting a misspelled address.
 Minor changes might be adding a +4 number to a zip code or adding abbreviations, like DR for Drive or LN for Lane, to the main street name.
 By default, when the address is validated it will include the minor changes as well.
 However, minor changes can be set to change automatically without requiring you to manually accept the suggested change.

 Validating Addresses in ShipBridge

 - Configure shipping API credentials.
 Menu > Options > Rates Tab.
-For the purpose of validating address you only need to enter one carrier API, like UPS for example.
+For the purpose of validating addresses you only need to enter one carrier API, for example UPS.
 ShipBridge will request the address validation through the API you enter on this page even if the carrier you are using is not configured.
 (For calculating rates, you need to enter API credentials for all carriers you ship with.)

 - Addresses that are not yet verified are indicated by a yellow dot.

 - Right click and select Validate Address from the context menu, or press the Validate Address button in the address console at the bottom left.

 - ShipBridge will return a suggested address for addresses that do not match the US Postal Service's database.

 - If you accept it, the address updates and the dot indicator will turn green.

 - After the address is validated, the address type will be indicated by the word "commercial" or "residential" in the address type column and by an icon in the address console.
 The address type affects the rate calculator.
 If the address type is residential, the rate calculator will return higher rates for carriers that charge a higher rate for residential deliveries.